Resources: PARC Recommended Legal and Educational Prison Books

 The California Prison and Parole Law Handbook

+The Handbook is a comprehensive overview of the laws and policies affecting people in state prisons and on parole in California.
+Includes extensive discussion of the administrative appeals and court actions that people can use to protect their rights and to seek remedies.
+19 chapters, plus resource lists, forms, and sample legal documents.
 Chapters include: Administrative Appeals; Rights of People in Prison; Cruel and Unusual Punishment, Use of Excessive Force, and Protection from Physical and Sexual Abuse; Classification, Housing and Programs; Prison Rule Violations; Placement in Segregation; Medical, Mental Health, and Dental Care; Determinate Sentences, Restitution, Time Credits, and Release Dates; Life Parole Suitability, Other Board of Parole Hearings Proceedings, Commutations, and Pardons; Detainers and Extradition; Parole and Post-Release Community Supervision; MDO and SVP Commitments; Workers Compensation and Other Benefits; Immigration Issues for People in Prison; Direct Appeals of Criminal Convictions; State Petitions for Writ of Habeas Corpus and Writ of Mandate/Prohibition; Federal Petitions for Writ of Habeas Corpus; Federal Civil Rights (“Section 1983”) Lawsuits; State Tort Lawsuits; and Legal Research, Writing, and Strategies.

 PARC Recommended Legal and Educational Prison Books